Sunderland (UK Parliament constituency)

-Sunderland was a borough constituency of the House of Commons, created by the Reform Act 1832 for the 1832 general election.
-It elected two Members of Parliament (MPs) by the bloc vote system of election.
+Sunderland was a borough constituency in the House of Commons of the United Kingdom, created by the Reform Act 1832 for the 1832 general election.
+It elected two Members of Parliament (MPs) by the bloc vote system.
 It was split into the single-member seats of Sunderland North and Sunderland South for the 1950 general election.

 Boundaries

 1832-1918

 Under the Parliamentary Boundaries Act 1832, the contents of the borough were defined as the Parish of Sunderland and the several townships of Bishop Wearmouth, Bishop Wearmouth Panns, Monk Wearmouth, Monk Wearmouth Shore, and Southwick.

 See map on Vision of Britain website.

 Minor change in 1868 to include a small part of the Municipal Borough not in the Parliamentary Borough.